<Seneca Creek Joinery home page

 • Do not use flammable liquids to start or accelerate any fire.

-• Keep a glass or metal screen in front of the fireplace opening, to prevent embers or sparks from jumping out, unwanted material from going in, and help prevent the possibility of bums to occupants.
-The stove should be burned hot twice a day for 15-30 minutes to reduce the amount of creosote buildup.
+• Keep a glass or metal screen in front of a fireplace opening, to prevent embers or sparks from jumping out, unwanted material from going in, and help prevent the possibility of burns.
+Better yet, invest in a wood stove or insert.
+It will heat your house much more efficiently than your fireplace.

 • Don’t use excessive amounts of paper to build roaring fires in fireplaces.
 It is possible to ignite creosote in the chimney by overbuilding the fire.